Customs and Brexit: consequences and costs

 These rates would be applicable to goods imported into Jersey.

 The Jersey Trader document will be updated in due course with further guide notes.

 Check temporary rates of customs duty on imports after EU Exit on GOV.UK website

 Temporary rates of customs duty on imports after EU Exit on GOV.UK website

 Jersey Customs regime and Brexit

-JCIS having been working closely with colleagues in other States departments, alongside Customs Officers from Guernsey and regularly meeting with official representatives from HMRC and the Department of International Trade to make sure we will still be able to operate an effective and robust customs control.
+JCIS having been working closely with colleagues in other Government departments, alongside Customs Officers from Guernsey and regularly meeting with official representatives from HMRC and the Department of International Trade to make sure we will still be able to operate an effective and robust customs control.